CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 • Only the application can generate the key used to sign the cookie, and this key is unique and not predictable.

-• The cookie is signed based on a unique key and can't be tampered with (theoretically).
+• The cookie is signed based on a unique key and cannot be tampered with (theoretically).

 The vulnerability